Skip to main content

 https://ncboeslpa.org/

-The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant from North Dakota.
+The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant license from North Dakota.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 06/25/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.
+Based upon a review of the state’s regulations on 09/25/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.

-To meet field placement requirements for licensure as a Speech-Language Pathology Assistant in North Dakota, an individual must complete: - an internship requiring a minimum of one hundred hours of clinical experience overseen by a supervising speech-language pathologist
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - one hundred hours of supervised clinical experience or fieldwork

 To meet the exam requirements for the Speech-Language Pathology Assistant license in North Dakota, an individual must: - pass any applicable examination prescribed by rules adopted by the board within one year of the application